AdobeDocs/campaign-classic.es-ES/help/web/using/building-a-survey.md

 ## Adición de campos {#adding-fields}

 Los campos de un formulario permiten a los usuarios introducir información y seleccionar opciones.
-Se crean mediante el primer botón de la barra de herramientas de cada página del formulario, con el menú **[!UICONTROL Añadir usando el asistente]**.
+For each page in the form, they are created via the first button in the toolbar using the **[!UICONTROL Add using the wizard]** menu.

 ![](assets/s_ncs_admin_survey_add_field_menu.png)